amit9690/Job_Analytics/README.md

 ## Project Phases:

 ### 1. Data Scraping 🔍:
 The project initiated with the collection of raw data from the Instahyre website.
-I extract data using BeautifullSoup and selenium libraries in python.
+I extract data using BeautifulSoup and selenium libraries in python.
 This phase involved web scraping techniques to extract job-related information, ensuring the foundation for subsequent analysis was solid.

 ##### Step - 1 :